blhguo/Slogo_i/DESIGN.md

 Adding a new command to the language has a range of possible difficulties and required changes.
 The following would be completely mandatory:
     - A new SlogoNode class which specifies the behavior of the SlogoNode on execution
-    - A small addition to the properties files with the new command's possible names as a string, and adaptations for differnet
+    - A small addition to the properties files with the new command's possible names as a string, and adaptations for different languages.
 For a command which takes atypical arguments (i.e. something like dotimes, for, to, etc.), one might also need to make some changes to TreeBuilder because TreeBuilder uses the type of the parent SlogoNode to decide how to build the tree.